JayKay135/PrivacyPolicy/privacy-policy.md

 As this app is also aimed at Google's family audience and therefore children under the age of 13, I would like to make it clear that Converter Game does not collect any personal information in any form.

 ### Advertisement
-Converter Game may display advertisements in the future (which it currently does not.
+Converter Game may display advertisements in the future (which it currently does not).
 These ads are provided via Google Plays certified ad SDKs and follow the family ad format requirements.

 ### Changes to This Privacy Policy
 I may update this Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately, after they are posted on this page.